Nampeyo: Artwork

 Kate Cory, an artist and photographer who lived among the Hopi from 1905 to 1912 at Oraibi and Walpi, wrote that Nampeyo used sheep bones in the fire, which are believed to have made the fire hot or made the pottery whiter, and smoothed the fired pots with a plant with a red blossom.
 Both techniques are ancient Tewa pottery practices.
 Nampeyo used up to five different clays in one creation when the usual was two.

 Nampeyo and her husband traveled to Chicago in 1898 to exhibit her pottery.
 Between 1905 and 1907, she produced and sold pottery out of a pueblo-like structure called Hopi House, a tourist attraction (combination of museum, curio shop, theatre, and living space for Native American dancers and artists) at the Grand Canyon lodge, operated by the Fred Harvey Company.
 She exhibited in 1910 at the Chicago United States Land and Irrigation Exposition.

 One of her famous patterns, the migration pattern, represented the migration of the Hopi people, with feather and bird-claw motifs.
 An example is a 1930s vase in the collection of the Smithsonian Institution's National Museum of the American Indian in Washington, D.C.
 Her work is distinguished by the shapes of the pottery and the designs.
 She made wide, low, rounded, shaped pottery and, in later years, tall jars.
 Many of her works are identifiable by her "recognizable designs" and "her artistic idiosyncrasies."

 Nampeyo's photograph was often used on travel brochures for the American southwest.

 Nampeyo began to lose her sight due to trachoma about the turn of the 20th century.
 From 1925 until her death she made pottery by touch and they were then painted by her husband, daughters or other family members.

-In 2010, one of her artworks, a pot with a bulbous form with Hopi Kachina figures with "stylized faces" wearing "flamboyant black and burnt-umber headdresses" painted on "four sides of the pot"—sold for $350,000.
-Previous owners included Carter Harrison Jr. who was mayor of Chicago from 1911–1915, and Chicago's Cliff Dwellers art club, who received the work from Harrison in the 1930s.
+Because the painters were different, the style changed to be busier and more geometric.

 Death and legacy

-She died in 1942 at the home of her son Wesley and her daughter-in-law, Cecilia.
+Nampeyo died in 1942 at the home of her son Wesley and her daughter-in-law, Cecilia.

 She was a symbol of the Hopi people and was a leader in the revival of ancient pottery.
 She inspired dozens of family members over several generations to make pottery, including daughters Fannie Nampeyo and Annie Healing.
 A 2014 exhibit at the Museum of Northern Arizona presents the works of four generations of artists descended from Nampeyo.

+In 2010, one of Nampeyo's artworks, a pot with a bulbous form with Hopi Kachina figures with "stylized faces" wearing "flamboyant black and burnt-umber headdresses" painted on "four sides of the pot"—sold for $350,000.
+Previous owners included Carter Harrison IV (who served as mayor of Chicago from 1897 to 1907 and 1911–1915), and the Cliff Dwellers Club art club (who were gifted the work by Harrison in the 1930s).